aloisdeniel/built_bloc/README.md

 ## Why ?

-After using the [BLoC pattern](https://medium.com/flutter-io/build-reactive-mobile-apps-in-flutter-companion-article-13950959e381) a little, it seems pretty cool for sharing code and separation of concerns, but I quickly found myself to write a **lot of repetitive boilerplate code** : I felt the need for generator to assist me.
+After using the [BLoC pattern](https://medium.com/flutter-io/build-reactive-mobile-apps-in-flutter-companion-article-13950959e381) a little, it seems pretty cool for sharing code and separation of concerns, but I quickly found myself to write a **lot of repetitive boilerplate code** : I felt the need for a generator to assist me.

 Here is a simple vanilla bloc example which obviously highlights repeated patterns while declaring subjects, streams, sinks and subscriptions.